What a lease actually includes

 What buying your own really costs

 Buying lowers the year-over-year price but shifts the burden.
-You store bulky strands somewhere dry for eleven months, you eat the cost of failures, and retail-grade lights often degrade after a couple of Chicago winters.
+You store bulky strands somewhere dry for eleven months, you eat the cost of failures, and retail-grade lights often degrade after a couple of Midwest winters.
 If you still hire out the hang, you are paying labor on top of ownership; if you hang them yourself, you are back on a ladder at the second-story eave.
 Owning makes sense for handy homeowners with a stable display and storage space.

 How to decide